ppy/osu-wiki/news/2024/2024-12-13-osu-world-cup-2024-concludes.md

 ## Match highlights

-If you missed out on any on the weeks, or are just getting into osu! and need a crash course, here you will find all matches that have been highlighted throughout the world cup.
+If you missed out on any on the weeks, or are just getting into osu! and need a crash course, here you will find all matches that have been highlighted throughout the osu!
+World Cup 2024.

 | Match | Stage | Links |
 | :-- | :-- | :-- |